 We may also ask you to provide information about your Route to Net Zero and your role in the Just Transition.
 Net Zero commitments will be tested using a range of accredited or otherwise credible sources such as membership of the UNFCCC Race to Net Zero and how the company is rated on the Transition Pathway Initiative online tool.

 These checks will be proportionate and a report will be prepared and put to the Ethical Contributions Board (ECB) for recommendation.
 This will then be signed off by the Steering Group and the relevant financial authority within NatureScot.

 SMEEF reserves the right to refuse contributions or terminate partnerships where the activities of the organisation or individual conflict with our goal of achieving lasting positive change for marine and coastal habitats and species in Scotland.

 By contributing to SMEEF the business will need to declare that they:

 SMEEF policies are regularly reviewed and are subject to change without notice.

-The sizes of organisations involved with SMEEF vary considerably and operational issues, including COVID-19, mean their ability to pay into the Fund is also variable.
+The sizes of organisations involved with SMEEF vary considerably and operational issues, mean their ability to pay into the Fund is also variable.
 All donations to the fund are welcome with the aim of establishing a sustainable rolling fund.
 We welcome multi-year funding, one off contributions or an agreement based on a percentage of profits.

 Photos by ©Marine Conservation Society (Image 1-2) and ©Philip Prince/seawilding.org (Image 3)